 If you travel up north (or “nort’,” as area residents sometimes pronounce it), make sure you spoil yourself with a trip to Watertown Brewing Company.
 The beer is top-notch and the delicious food specials change every week, making repeat visits a must.
 Warning: their charcuterie boards come on real planks of wood and are designed to make sure you don’t drink on an empty stomach.
 Did we mention they make delicious crackers out of their spent grain from the mashing process?
 YUM!

 At a time when the brewery scene was just becoming alive again in Sioux Falls, Fernson was one of the first on the scene.
-Since then, they’ve grown into two locations and a reputation for putting out some of the best beer in the area.
-Check out the family-friendly (all minors must be accompanied by someone over 21) original taproom and brewery at 1400 E. Robur Drive, or Fernson on 8th, the 21+ tap room downtown where you might find a comedian, illusionist or band on the location’s performance stage.
+Since then, they’ve grown into two locations with a reputation for putting out some of the best beer in the area.
+Check out the original taproom and brewery at 1400 E. Robur Drive or the newest addition to the Fernson family, Fernson Downtown (332 S Phillips Ave.).
+Located on Phillips Avenue, the latest location features 12 beers on tap and quality, shareable food options.
+Because both places are family-friendly (although minors must be accompanied by someone over 21), both spots are perfect for conversation and relaxation.

 Since Brookings is named after Judge Wilmot Wood Brookings, it makes sense that the brewery would be named after the man’s wooden legs.
 The bar is managed by one of the state’s few certified cicerones (a term for those with proven beer knowledge), so you know that what you’re drinking was made by the best.
 Come for the beer, stay for the conversation and cracker crust pizza.